KangLin/RabbitCommon/README.md

         - BUILD_ABOUT: build about
         - BUILD_UPDATE: build updater
         - BUILD_ADMINAUTHORISER: build admin authoriser

+  + Use qmake.
+(Deprecated, please use CMake for new programs)

+        cd build
+        qmake ../RabbitCommon.pro
+        make install

+    * Parameter
+      - BUILD_ABOUT=OFF: Off build about
+      - BUILD_UPDATE=OFF: Off build updater
+      - BUILD_ADMINAUTHORISER＝OFF: Off admin authoriser

 - Compilation notes:
     Use Qtcreate compile for android in windows
     - qmake.
 It may appear that the dependent library could not be found.
+(Deprecated, please use CMake for new programs)

        Don't find D:\Source\build-RabbitCommon-Android_for_armeabi_v7a_Clang_Qt_5_12_4_for_Android_ARMv7-Debug\bin\libRabbitCommon.so
        move libRabbitCommon.so ..\bin\libRabbitCommon.so